rmscode/binary-garden/docs/hardware/raspberry-pi/dietpi.md

 ## Raspberry Pi 5 (Bookworm) and Xorg Issues

+!!! note "I later learned that the RPi5 supports dual-4Kp60 displays with the idle-clock settings so `hdmi_enable_4kp60` is redundant."

-As of this writing (4/23/24), I ran into issues trying to get a Pi 5 to display 4K (adding `enable_hdmi_4kp60=1` to /boot/config.txt).
+As of this writing (4/23/24), I ran into issues trying to get a Pi 5 to display 4K (adding `hdmi_enable_4kp60=1` to /boot/config.txt & adjusting chromium resolutions).
 The `/var/log/Xorg.0.log` log file spit out this error when attempting to launch Chromium:

 ```
 [    13.217] (EE) Fatal server error: